surf-visualization/blospray/readme.md

 * All Blender meshes are converted to triangle meshes before being passed to BLOSPRAY, even though OSPRay also supports quad meshes.
   This is partly due to the way the new Blender depsgraph export works.
-* Tracking identity of Blender scene objects in a robust way is a challenge, as an object's name is about the only thing available.
+* Tracking identity of Blender scene objects in a robust way is a challenge, as an object's name is about the only thing available for this.
 Therefore, renaming scene objects while a render is ongoing might trigger funny effects.

-OSPRay (currently, 2.0.x alpha) also has some limitations:
+OSPRay (more specifically 2.0.x alpha) also has some limitations:

 * OSPRay's SciVis and Path Tracer renderer do not have the same set of features